28547939/google-location-history-viewer/README.md

 So this software is mainly useful for those who want to delete Google's record of their location history, for whatever reason, while still being able to efficiently refer to past location history when needed.

-SQL table schemas are provided (for MySQL), and `history-sql.py` is used to extract the data from the Takeout into a MySQL database.
+SQL table schemas are provided (for MySQL), and `loader.py` is used to extract the data from the Takeout into a MySQL database.
-Currently, `history-sql.py` depends on the MySQLdb Python module.
+Currently, `loader.py` depends on the MySQL connector Python module.

-TODO mention

 ### TODO

-Re-write `data.php` in Python or eliminate ZF3 dependency
+Eliminate ZF3 dependency from `data.php`

 ## Quick-start

 ### Overview & deployment

-- Webserver running PHP; document root: `www`
+- Webserver with PHP; document root: `www`
 - `www/data.php` receives AJAX requests and retreives location data from the database
 - `www/index.php` just `include`s the frontend in `www/dist` that has been compiled with `npm` (see below)
 - `index.js` and `main.html` are compiled together using something like `npm run build` (see `package.json`), which also deploys them to `www/dist`.
-    JS dependencies need to be installed first (see below)
+    JS dependencies need to be installed first
 - Database configuration file needs to be called `db.yml`, one level up from your document root (i.e. where `db.yml.sample` currently is), since this is hard-coded in `data.php`

 `index.js` uses the OpenLayers API to draw points and lines on the map; it also uses Knockout.js to provide the "data layer", handling the underlying location data that's retrieved via AJAX, which ends up in both the map and the `<table>` that shows the history in table form.
 More information about OpenLayers: [https://openlayers.org/](https://openlayers.org/).